aegorfk/TensorFlow.js-for-any-model/README.md

 This site is designed to allow a demonstration of any object detection task model via Tensorflow.js interface and WebGL.
 This repository contains a code to run all other models (not just MobileNet and Coco SSD models) in a browser using Tensorflow.js.
 Recently, real-time object-detection was only possible to do with specialised hardware or hard-to-install software with tricky system requirements.
 Now you can use these models  with any basic webcam or mobile camera.
 Finally, users can access your applications by just opening a URL (if you host it somewhere).
 Since all computing is done on the device, the data stays private.

 ## Limitations (friendly notice)
 Please be aware of certain limitations of in-browser computing.
 After converting a custom model into a form, understood by Tensorflow.js (quantisation) weights might be quite heavy.
 For instance, for Faster R-CNN model, weights together weigh about ~100 MB.
 Loading such a large amount of data required me about ~3 minutes of sacred patience and about ~16 seconds to process each picture.
-Please note the above mentioned if you decide to use this type of solution in production.

 <p align="center">
 <img src="https://github.com/aegorfk/TensorFlow.js-for-any-model/blob/master/assets/Scoring.jpg?raw=true" width="584" height="640" />
 </p>

+Nevertheless, execution time and downloading time are highly depend on clients network capabilities and hardware available for execution.
+It starts looking for GPU available on the device, and if not, switched to the CPU.
+Please note the above mentioned if you decide to use this type of solution in production.

 ## Model preparation
 The procedure of connecting the model with this application is pretty much standard.